itmm/visual-crypto/docs/two-imgs.md

 # Draw two images over each other
-* The images will be automatically generated from a reference image
+* the images will be automatically generated from a reference image

 ```
 @Def(body)